jamviking/project-methodology-template/docs/PROJECT-GUIDES/adr-process-guide.md

 # ADR Process Guide: Architecture Decision Management

 ## Overview
-This guide establishes a systematic approach for creating, managing, and maintaining Architectural Decision Records (ADRs) throughout {{PROJECT_NAME}} lifecycle.
+This guide establishes a systematic approach for creating, managing, and maintaining Architectural Decision Records (ADRs) throughout the project lifecycle.
 This process is designed to be reusable across different projects while maintaining consistency in decision documentation.

 ## Core Principles